Supermegacoolgirlwowyes/yamdb_final/README.md

 ```
-docker-compose up -d --build
+docker-compose up -d
 ```
-This command will pull up the App, Postgres Database and Nginx server from Docker Hub and run the containers.
-The "-d" flag will make them run in a detached mode and will let you keep working in the same tab.
+This command will pull up the App, Postgres Database and Nginx server images from Docker Hub and run the containers.
+The '-d' flag will make them run in a detached mode and will let you keep working in the same tab.

-Once the containers are running:
-(i) migrate the models to your newly created database, (ii) create superuser, (iii) load initial data from fixtures.json and (iv) collect static files into designated folder.
+Migrations will be applied and static files will be collected into a designated folder automatically.
+You only need to create a superuser and load initial data (*optional).

 ```
-docker-compose exec web python manage.py migrate --noinput
 docker-compose exec web python manage.py createsuperuser
 docker-compose exec web python manage.py loaddata fixtures.json
-docker-compose exec web python manage.py collectstatic --no-input
 ```

 Now your project is running at **your.server.ip.address**.